-For the Three Months Ended June 30, 2021 For the Three Months En- June 30, 2020 Cash paid for amounts included in the measurement of lease liabilities \$ 225,900 \$ 197,500
+l· or the Three Months For the Three Mor June 30, 20 Ended June 30, 2021 Cash paid for amounts included in the measurement of lease liabilities \$ 205,000 \$ 225,900

-During the three months ended June 30, 2021, we recorded no new right of use assets arising from new lease liabilities.
+During the three months ended June 30, 2022, we did not record any new right of use assets arising from new operating lease liabilities.

 We also lease a small office in the San Francisco Bay Area under a month-to-month arrangement at insignificant cost and have made an accounting policy election not to apply the ASC 842 operating lease recognition requirements to such short-term lease.
 We recognize the lease payments for this lease in general and administrative expense over the lease term.
-We recorded rent expense of \$3,600 and \$3,500 for the three months ended June 30, 2021 and 2020, respectively, attributable to this lease.
+We recorded rent expense of \$3,500 in each of the three-month periods ended June 30, 2022 and 2021 attributable to this lease.